gamemanual0/gm0/source/docs/software/common-issues.rst

 .. code:: java

-   public class CooperativeOpMode extends LinearOpMode {
+   public class CooperativeLinearOpMode extends LinearOpMode {

       @Override
       public void runOpMode() {
+          while(someCondition && !isStopRequested()) {
+              // Do something while the "someOtherCondition"
+              // is true and the OpMode is not stopped.
+          }

-          // Wait for the the driver to press PLAY on the DS waitForStart();
+          // Wait for the driver to press PLAY on the DS waitForStart();

-          while(someCondition && opModeIsActive()) {
+          while(someOtherCondition && opModeIsActive()) {
               // Do something while the "someCondition" is true
               // and the OpMode is running (started and not stopped).
-          }

-          while(someOtherCondition && !isStopRequested()) {
-              // Do something while the "someOtherCondition"
-              // is true and the OpMode is not stopped.
           }
       }